Politics in South India: Telangana

 The President issued a gazette notification that Telangana state would be carved out of Andhra Pradesh on 2 June 2014.

-In the early Telangana movement, Marri Chenna Reddy formed a party call Telangana Praja Samiti to lead the Telangana movement.
+In the early Telangana movement, Marri Chenna Reddy formed a party call Telangana Praja Samithi to lead the Telangana movement.
 In November 1969, there was a major split in the party and as result the movement went down.
-After two years the Telangana Praja Samiti was dissolved and its members rejoined the Congress.
+After two years the Telangana Praja Samithi was dissolved and its members rejoined the Congress.
 On 29 November 2009, KCR started a fast-unto-death, demanding that the Congress party introduce a Telangana bill in Parliament.
 Student organisations, employee unions, and various organisations joined the movement.
 As general strikes shut down Telangana, the Telangana Bill was passed in the Lok Sabha on 18 February 2014 and in the Rajya Sabha on 18 February 2014, with support from the BJP.
 On 4 March 2014 the Government of India declared that 2 June would be Telangana Formation Day.